SemraGunaydin/SemraGunaydin/README.md

 📍 Turkey | Poland

-🧑‍💻 Software Developer | React & JavaScript Enthusiast
+🧑‍💻 Software Developer | Data Science

 🚀 About Me "I always aim to create solutions that are functional, practical, and easy to understand, driven by my passions."